rickyramos787/save-the-watermelon/docs/design.md

 - **Revealed word state** as a generated display string
 - **Remaining slices** as an integer
 - **Word list** as a list of strings

+Using a set for guessed letters makes it easy to check for duplicates quickly.
+A string list or generated display can be used to show progress after each guess.